All Episodes

 I've watched this speech.

-I just show you how we go with the flow here.
+Just to show you how we go with the flow here, I have gotten the two stories.

 I worked four or five hours last night, another six or seven hours this morning prepping the show, and I've gotten to two stories that I prepped because this stupid speech he gave is rife with opportunity.

-We can't spend more than we take in?
+Good God, we can't spend more than we take in.

 Really?

-It is identical to Colonel Sanders going on a tour saying we gotta stop killing chickens in order to keep our Kentucky Fried Chicken restaurants profitable.
+It is identical to Colonel Sanders going on a tour saying we got to stop killing chickens in order to keep our Kentucky Fried Chicken restaurants profitable.

 The shareholders would put him in a home.